Why Do I Cry So Much?

 I do believe it is okay to cry.
 I am not advocating that it is weak or bad to cry.
 It is human and sometimes life is sad.
 But these tears were different.
 These were embarrassing for me because I did not understand why I was responding in this way and not particularly comfortable for those wanting to support me.

 The triggers were almost random and even I felt that I was overreacting.
 Eventually people found themselves walking on eggshells trying to avoid upsetting me.
 I found myself walking on eggshells trying to avoid anything that could trigger the response.

 Before long we were all in a muddle, making decisions based on assumption and guessing rather than having those all important conversations.
 The more assumptions, the more misunderstanding and the more likely I was to get upset.

 It was a vicious circle.

-Just the words, “Can I give you some feedback?” would trigger an avalanche of emotions inside that for the best part I would hold onto long enough to say”Sure that would be great”
+Just the words, “Can I give you some feedback?” would trigger an avalanche of emotions inside.
+I would be able to hold back my feeling long enough to say; “Sure that would be great”